David Schneider (actor)

-David Schneider (born 22 May 1963) is a British actor, comedian, and director, best known for playing Tony Hayers in the Alan Partridge franchise.
+David Schneider (born 22 May 1963) is an English actor, comedian, and director.
+His acting roles include the role of Tony Hayers, in the Alan Partridge franchise.

 Early life

 David Schneider was born in London, England on 22 May 1963 to a Jewish family.
 He was educated at the City of London School, an independent school for boys in the City of London, before going to Exeter College, Oxford, where he studied modern languages, and studied for a doctorate in Yiddish Drama.
 During his time at university, Schneider performed a predominantly physical comedy act that contrasted with the trend towards stand-up comedy in live performance comedy in the 1980s.
 It was at this time that he met Armando Iannucci, who in 1991 recruited him for news-radio spoof On the Hour.
-He is an avid fan of Arsenal F.C.
+He is a fan of Arsenal F.C.

 Career

 He performed in the BBC Sketch show Up to Something (1990) with Shane Richie, Suzy Aitchison, Frances Dodge, & Lewis MacLeod (actor).

 Schneider performed in The Day Today, the television spin-off from On the Hour and also appeared in the spin-offs Knowing Me, Knowing You... with Alan Partridge and I'm Alan Partridge where he played the fictional BBC commissioning editor, Tony Hayers.
 In 1994, he made an appearance on Mr. Bean, in Back to School Mr. Bean, as the judo teacher.
 In 1996, Schneider wrote The Eleventh Commandment, a play for the Hampstead Theatre about a Jew marrying a gentile.
 In the late 1990s he appeared in the topical satire The Saturday Night Armistice (subsequently retitled The Friday Night Armistice) alongside Armando Iannucci and Peter Baynham.
 In 1997 and 2000, Schneider played the part of Bradley Wilson in the BBC sitcom The Peter Principle.

 Schneider wrote the screenplay for the 2001 feature film All the Queen's Men, directed by Stefan Ruzowitzky and starring Matt LeBlanc and Eddie Izzard.
 Schneider has also performed in the BBC sitcom Gimme Gimme Gimme and appeared on BBC Radio 4 panel show The 99p Challenge.
 He had small roles in several movies, including The Saint, 28 Days Later, A Knight's Tale and Mission: Impossible, where he played the driver of the Eurotunnel train.
 In 2004, Schneider played Joseph Goebbels in the satirical tongue-in-cheek comedy Churchill: The Hollywood Years.
 Following this, in 2006 Schneider took his first lead role when he made Uncle Max, a series of 13 dialogue-free shorts for CITV.
 They focus on slapstick humour, with Schneider saying he wanted to be "a human cartoon".